tannewt/wa-law.org/site/bill/2023-24/hb/1250/README.md

 #### 1 ❓ - Other
 Testifying:
-* Jasmine Vasavada - Washington Department of Commerce
+* 💵Jasmine Vasavada - Washington Department of Commerce